rozgo/irc-fs/README.md

 ### Installation

-Build irc-fs from the provided .sln file, `build.cmd` or `build.fsx`.
+Build irc-fs from the provided .sln file, `build.cmd` or `build.sh`.
 The solution is configured for .NET 4.5.3 and F# 4.0 by default.

 ### Getting Started